sebdah/dynamic-dynamodb/README.md

 - Gives you control over how much reads and writes you want to scale up and down with
 - Dynamic DynamoDB has support for max and min limits so that you always knows how much money you spend at most and how much capacity you can be guaranteed
 - Support for circuit breaker API call.
 If your service is experiencing disturbances, Dynamic DynamoDB will not scale down your DynamoDB tables
+- Check to prevent dynamid-dynamodb from fighting with the auto-scale API and provisioning tables that are already autoscaling

 Documentation
 -------------